 If you’re on the hunt for an incredible coastal resort, Bodrum simply has to be one of the first options on your list.
 Famed for spectacular golden sands, an abundance of markets upon the most elegant of streets, and perhaps best of all, it’s home to one of the Seven Wonders of the Ancient World – the Mausoleum at Halicarnassus.

 Situated in the western province of Mugla, Bodrum is one of Turkey’s most visited places.
-Tourist numbers have always been high in Bodrum (with the exception of the pandemic years) with an expected visitor count to reach up to 1.5 million tourists by the end of 2022.
+Tourist numbers have always been high in Bodrum (with the exception of the pandemic years) with an expected 1.5 million tourists by the end of 2022.

 It goes without saying then that Bodrum is one of the best places to visit in the beautiful country of Turkey.

 But is Bodrum safe?
 Well, the short answer is yes, Bodrum is a safe city to visit.
 But there are some areas where it’s always best to exercise a degree of common sense and caution.

 Here’s an in-depth guide to safety in Bodrum.